Spider-Man: No Way Home - Everything You Need to Know

 What Will Spider-Man: No Way Home Be About?

-Spoiler alert for the ending of the previous movie: Peter Parker's secret identity has been exposed.
+This Spidey-sequel has one of the classic threats that has always hung over the character: Peter Parker's secret identity has been exposed.
 What happens next?

 In this movie, Peter's goateed mentor figure will be Benedict Cumberbatch’s Doctor Strange, and where Strange goes, weird things follow.
 Will this movie have shades of the dimension-jumping adventure of INTO THE SPIDER-VERSE, only in live-action?
-Maybe!
-Or perhaps we'll see a reflection of a couple of comic book stories in which Doctor Strange's magic helps Peter hide his identity once again.
+So it seems, based on that first trailer!
+In addition, it seems that we'll see a reflection of a couple of comic book stories in which Doctor Strange's magic helps Peter hide his identity once again.

 But how will Jamie Foxx return as Electro?
 Well, "return" may not be the right way to put it, since his Electro battled a different Spider-Man altogether.
 (The Andrew Garfield version.
 Remember him?)
-We don't know.
-There's also the rumor that Toby Maguire, who starred in Sam Raimi's movies, might appear in SPIDER-MAN 3, as well.
-Take all these reports, add Doctor Strange, and factor in the success of SPIDER-MAN: INTO THE SPIDER-VERSE… it’s safe to assume there will be some alternate-universe hopping at play.
+There's also the rumor that Toby Maguire, who starred in Sam Raimi's movies, might appear in NO WAY HOME, as well.
+Take all these reports, add Doctor Strange, and factor in the success of SPIDER-MAN: INTO THE SPIDER-VERSE… some alternate-universe hopping is definitely in the cards.

 The Filmmakers Behind Spider-Man: No Way Home